PlasticRanger

 Scheduling is a process for determining the measurement of PVC pipes, and take note that it has nothing to do with the human concept of time management.
 Instead, scheduling is a fabrication plan utilized to determine a plumbing material’s wall thickness.
 In simple language, a pipe schedule is a fixed standard for how thick a pipe’s wall must be established on how large or wide the pipe is in diameter.

 On the surface, as the pipe schedule value increases, the pipe wall thickness also zips.
 The same phenomenon is noticeable in Sch 40 and 80 pipes.
-That means Schedule 80 pipes will always have thicker sidewalls than Schedule 40 pipes when utilized for a specific pipe size or diameter.
+That means Schedule 80 pipes will always have thicker sidewalls than Schedule 40 when utilized for a specific PVC pipe size or diameter.
 The pipe’s wall thickness is the main criterion that changes and corresponds with the pipe’s consistently changing Inner diameter (ID).
 Therefore, pipe schedules usually don’t affect Nominal Pipe Size (NPS) and Outer Diameter (OD).

 How to Apply Scheduling to Determine Pipe Sizes and Dimensions?